danielpuschmann/sinchronicity-dev-journal/journal.md

 #Common Issues

+## business-ecosystem-logic-proxy
+##### Problem: Deploying the docker compose reults in Error:  The specified product id is not indexed undefined
+Current workaround:
+Retry docker-compose down & docker-compose up -d until error no longer appears Suspected issue: race condition when creating the indexes.

 ## Marketplace portal
 ##### Problem: The user making the request and the specified owner are not the same user